Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/security/investment_memo/technology/variant_01.md

 4. **Macro Risk** (High Impact / Low Probability): Severe economic downturn could reduce enterprise IT budgets substantially. *Mitigation*: Diversified customer base and mission-critical nature of products provide some defensive characteristics.

+### Downside Scenario Analysis

-**Downside Scenario Analysis**: In a bear case with 15% cloud growth, flat margins, and 18x forward multiple, fair value would be approximately ${{BEAR_FAIR_VALUE}}, representing {{DOWNSIDE_PCT}}% downside from current levels.
+In a bear case with 15% cloud growth, flat margins, and 18x forward multiple, fair value would be approximately ${{BEAR_FAIR_VALUE}}, representing {{DOWNSIDE_PCT}}% downside from current levels.
 We view this as acceptable downside risk given {{UPSIDE_PCT}}% upside potential in base case.

 ---

 ## PORTFOLIO IMPACT

+### Alignment with Strategy

-**Alignment with Strategy**: This investment directly supports the {{PORTFOLIO_NAME}}'s technology sector allocation and thematic focus on digital transformation and AI innovation.
+This investment directly supports the {{PORTFOLIO_NAME}}'s technology sector allocation and thematic focus on digital transformation and AI innovation.
 The position would represent approximately {{PORTFOLIO_WEIGHT}}% of total portfolio value.

+### Concentration and Diversification

-**Concentration and Diversification**: The proposed {{POSITION_SIZE_PCT}}% allocation sits comfortably below our 6.5% early warning threshold.
+The proposed {{POSITION_SIZE_PCT}}% allocation sits comfortably below our 6.5% early warning threshold.
 Combined with existing technology positions, sector allocation would be {{SECTOR_TOTAL}}%, within our 35-45% target range for technology exposure.

+### Risk Budget

-**Risk Budget**: The position consumes approximately {{RISK_BUDGET_PCT}}% of portfolio risk budget (based on position size × expected volatility).
+The position consumes approximately {{RISK_BUDGET_PCT}}% of portfolio risk budget (based on position size × expected volatility).
 This leaves adequate risk capacity for other active positions whilst making a meaningful allocation to this high-conviction idea.

+### Expected Portfolio Contribution

-**Expected Portfolio Contribution**: Based on our return forecasts, this position should contribute approximately {{PORTFOLIO_CONTRIBUTION}}bps to annual portfolio return over the next 12-18 months.
+Based on our return forecasts, this position should contribute approximately {{PORTFOLIO_CONTRIBUTION}}bps to annual portfolio return over the next 12-18 months.

 ---